 Artisan Funds has authorized certain financial services companies, broker-dealers, banks or other intermediaries, and in some cases, other organizations designated by an authorized intermediary to accept purchase, exchange, and redemption orders for shares of Artisan Funds on the funds' behalf.
-Many intermediaries charge a fee for accounting and shareholder services provided to fund shareholders on the fund's behalf.
+Many intermediaries charge a fee for accounting and shareholder services provided to fund shareholders on the funds' behalf.
 Those services typically include recordkeeping, transaction processing for shareholders' accounts, and other services.
 The fee is either based on the number of accounts to which the intermediary provides such services or a percentage of the average daily value of fund shares held in such accounts.
-The funds pay a portion of such fees directly to the intermediaries, which are intended to compensate the intermediary for its provision of services of the type that would be provided by the fund's transfer agent or other service providers if the shares were registered directly on the books of the fund's transfer agent.
+The funds pay a portion of such fees directly to the intermediaries, which are intended to compensate the intermediary for its provision of services of the type that would be provided by the funds' transfer agent or other service providers if the shares were registered directly on the books of the funds' transfer agent.
 Artisan pays the balance of those fees which includes compensation to the intermediary for its distribution and marketing of Artisan Funds shares.

-Artisan Global Funds have distribution arrangements pursuant to which Artisan is required to pay a portion of its investment management fee for distribution and marketing of Artisan Global Funds shares.
+Artisan Global Funds also have distribution arrangements pursuant to which Artisan is required to pay a portion of its investment management fee for distribution and marketing of Artisan Global Funds shares.

 Distribution fees paid by Artisan are presented as an operating expense as Artisan is the principal in its role as the primary obligor related to distribution and marketing services.
 Distribution fees paid to intermediaries were as follows:

-For the Year Ended December 31, 2014 2013 2012 Total intermediary fees incurred \$ 133,745 \$ 112,360 \$ 88,818 Less: fees incurred by Artisan Funds 89,372 78,036 62,736 Fees incurred by Artisan 44,373 34,324 26,082 Other marketing expenses 4,759 4,074 2,908 Total distribution and marketing \$ 49,132 \$ 38,398 \$ 28,990
+For the Years Ended December 31 2015 2014 2013 Total intermediary fees incurred related to Artisan Funds \$ 120,402 \$ 133,745 \$ 112,360 Less: fees incurred by Artisan Funds 80,390 89,372 78,036 Fees incurred by Artisan 40,012 44,373 34,324 Global Funds distribution and other marketing expenses 3,614 4,759 4,074 Total distribution and marketing \$ 43,626 \$ 49,132 \$ 38,398

-Accrued fees to intermediaries were \$6.6 million and \$5.4 million as of December 31, 2014 and 2013, respectively, and are included in Accounts payable, accrued expenses and other liabilities in the Consolidated Statements of Financial Condition.
+Accrued fees to intermediaries were \$4.6 million and \$6.6 million as of December 31, 2015 and 2014, respectively, and are included in accounts payable, accrued expenses and other liabilities in the Consolidated Statements of Financial Condition.